Quick answer

 Lithuania consistently prices used cars 20-30% below Western Europe due to lower VAT pass-through, large import market, and strong competition among dealers.
 Read our guide on buying from Lithuania.

-How We Scored Reliability
+How We Ranked Reliability

 - Owner forums — 2023-2026 real-world ownership reports